 ELD: This is the Electronic Load Detector.
 This allows the ECU to detect when an electrical load is placed on the engine (ie: head lights turned on) and raise the idle speed.
 If you are working on an OBD0 platform (90-91 integra, 88-91 civic/crx) then this should be disabled.
 Most other platforms can leave this enabled, but will not cause any major problem if left disabled.

 Oxygen Sensor: If you have a functioning oxygen sensor installed and would like the ECU to use O2 sensor feedback for emissions, etc. then this can be set to "ENABLED".
 If you do not want the ECU to use O2 feedback, or you do not have a functioning O2 sensor installed, select "DISABLED".
-This can typically be left as "DISABLED" on any setup without any problems.
+This can typically be left as "DISABLED" on any setup without any problems, and is recommended to be disabled on the basemap if the engine is not stock or nearly stock until the engine is properly tuned.

 Oxygen Sensor Heater Circuit: The O2 sensor heater circuit allows faster response from the O2 sensor to begin using O2 feedback.
 If you are using a one wire O2 sensor, leave this as "DISABLED".
 If you are using a 4 wire O2 sensor and would like this on for emissions purposes, then select "ENABLED".